Gabos111/DSFB/README.md

 _Note: the code in this notebook assume that you have a folder called 'result' with the labeled images created using the instruction above and a folder called 'images' with the original images (before labeling)._

+### How to Analyse Labeling Results

+You can find a notebook called 'analysis' which provide analysis about charcater distributions and character positions among the images.